Lithium Triangle: Background

-Currently, many countries situated in the Global North are trying to incorporate technocratic solutions in order to achieve sustainability directives.
-Many of these directives include solutions for which lithium is an essential resource, e.g., the shift to electric vehicles and battery storage systems.
-Yet, in most Global North countries, lithium is not nearly as abundant as in the lithium triangle.
-Therefore, contemporary power relations in geopolitics have enabled Global North countries to expand their resource frontier to the lithium triangle, touching upon notions of green extractivism, to accommodate their needs at the expense of the Global South.
-This green extractivist practice taking place in the lithium triangle leads to severe impact on the environment and socio-economic/socio-cultural livelihoods of local residents.
+Currently, many countries are trying to incorporate technological solutions to achieve sustainability directives.
+Many of these directives include solutions for which lithium is an essential resource, such as the shift to electric vehicles and battery storage systems.
+Yet, in most countries, lithium is not nearly as abundant as in the lithium triangle.
+Therefore, contemporary power relations in geopolitics have enabled wealthier countries to expand their resource frontiers to the lithium triangle, touching upon notions of green extractivism, to accommodate their needs at the expense of poorer countries.
+This practice taking place in the lithium triangle leads to severe impact on the environment and socio-economic/socio-cultural livelihoods of local residents.

-According to The Economist, Argentina was, by November 2022, the country with most ongoing lithium extraction projects; in total 40.
-By one estimate Argentina could displace Chile as the second largest lithium producer by 2027.
-Similarly, there are estimates that posit Argentina producing 16% of the World's lithium by 2030 instead of the 6% it produced in 2021.
+According to The Economist, Argentina was, by November 2022, the country with most ongoing lithium extraction projects, with a total of 40.
+By one estimate Argentina could surpass Chile as the second-largest lithium producer by 2029.
+Similarly, there are estimates that posit Argentina producing 16% of the world's lithium by 2031 instead of the 6% it produced in 2021, surpassed by only Australia worldwide.
 Low royalty payments when compared to Chile are cited by The Economist as a particular advantage.

-In December 2018 Bolivia signed an agreement with the German company ACISA for lithium extraction.
-The cooperation with ACISA was, by June 2022, deemed to have stalled with Bolivia negotiating larger lithium projects with Canadian, Chinese, and United States companies.
+In December 2018, Bolivia signed an agreement with the German company ACISA for lithium extraction.
+The cooperation with ACISA was, by June 2022, deemed to have stalled, with Bolivia negotiating larger lithium projects with Canadian, Chinese, and United States companies.
 Since the early 2020s, the Bolivian government has been advocating that the countries in the region organize themselves so that they can influence international trade of lithium, including the creation of an organization similar to OPEC.